FDA 21 CFR PART 11

 Part 11 Section 11.10a requires the validation of the electronic system.

-🗸 Intellect has developed tools, solution and services that can reduce the effort of software validation.
+Intellect has developed tools, solutions, and services that can reduce the effort of software validation.

 Part 11 Section 11.10i requires that all those who have been approved to use the electronic system are trained to perform assigned duties.

 Intellect offers training management that is automatically triggered when an essential quality document is revised to ensure sustained FDA 21 CFR Part 11 requirements.
 Intellect also automates follow-ups, notifications, and escalations of past-due training and creates an audit trail of all training data and certifications.

 Part 11 Section 11.10k requires document controls that provide revision controls, change controls, and time-based system modifications.

 Intellect offers all of these document control features and more.

 Part 11 Section 11.50a requires signed electronic records with the following data: name, date/time of signing, and meaning of signature.

 Intellect provides fields for all required information to ensure FDA 21 CFR Part 11 compliance and for additional information if additional fields are desired by the user.

 Part 11 Section 11.70 requires the linking of electronic (and handwritten) signatures to their corresponding electronic records.